The Pen Tool is used to define your own vector points and create custom paths with Bezier Curves.

 - Select the open path with the Node Tool.

-- The path will be now closed.
+- The two paths will be now merged into one single path.

 Video Tip – How to Master the Pen Tool using Vectornator on iPad with Will Paterson.